 Ad Rank: How Google determines which ads appear in which positions

 Now let's suppose that multiple advertisers use the same keyword to trigger their ads or want their ads to appear on the same websites.
-How does Google determine whose ads will appear and in which order?
-It's done automatically, based on what we call Ad Rank.
+Google uses Ad Rank to determine whose ads will appear, and in what order.

-Your bid and Quality Score can work slightly differently across different campaigns types.
+Your bid and ad quality can work slightly differently across different campaign types.
 Here are a couple of examples to help illustrate.